 Founded by Xynteo, Build Ahead is an industry-first coalition consisting of forward-leaning businesses committed to scale decarbonisation efforts across the Indian construction value chain.

 Our coalition members include Godrej Construction, JLL, JSW Cement, Lodha, SED Fund and Shell India.

 Together, based on a common ambition and a shared action plan, Build Ahead will strengthen existing efforts towards net-zero emissions arising from embodied carbon in buildings and infrastructure, help secure commitments for future demand and scale the use of low-carbon building materials.

-Join the conversation with our partners by watching the ET Now panel discussion.
+Join the conversation and watch our ET Now panel discussion.